austinredthomas/Wiki-Project/README.md

 [![Wiki Web App](https://i.imgur.com/J2Arw9E.png)](https://www.youtube.com/watch?v=XsYJXroq8RI "Wiki Web App")

 To run the project, you will need to have Python and Django installed.
-Once you have these, you can clone the repository, install the dependencies, and run the server.
+Once you have these, you can clone the repository and run the server.

 Thank you for checking out the custom Wiki web app!